phuongnuyen/sliding_text/README.md

 # Sliding Text Animation
 Provide a SlidingLabel to display a circular sliding animation using UIKit.

-The SlidingLabel automatically checks if the text is larger than its size to animate or not.
+The SlidingLabel can automatically check if the text is larger than its size to animate or not.

 ![Alt Text](https://github.com/phuongnuyen/sliding_text/blob/main/sliding_text.gif)